 And welcome to my blog!

 First of all, I’d like to introduce myself.
-My name is Jenn Nelson, and I am a graduate of the MA in Public History program, at Western University.
+My name is Jenn Nelson, and I am a Public Historian, specializing in the History of Medicine.
 Public history is a way to mediate between the academic bubble and public realm.
 It is a great avenue in which the academic world can be made accessible to the public; through different forms and modes of communication.

 I graduated from Huron University College in 2010, with a BA(Hons) in History and Political Science and I have spent time working at the National Library and National Museums Scotland as an assistant curator and researcher.
 I then graduated with an MA in Public History from Western University in 2011.